bcgov/wordpress-digimod/readme.md

 # Alternative development environment using localwp

-Export production site using WP Migrate plugin (exclude WordPress core files).
+Export production site using WP Migrate plugin (exclude WordPress core files and "other files") via Tools -> WP Migrate.
 Import the site into localwp using localwp's "file -> import site" feature.

 Clone this repo, bc gov theme fork (https://github.com/alex-struk/bcgov-wordpress-block-theme) and child theme (https://github.com/alex-struk/bcgov-wordpress-block-theme-digimod) to a location of your choice.